 Apart from above winners, two other posters received special recognition for the most innovative and the best real world application projects.
-The most innovative and real world projects were selected by representatives from Randrr (http://www.randrr.com/).
+The most innovative project was selected by representatives from Ernst & Young Global Limited (https://www.ey.com/) and real world project were selected by representatives from feature (http://feature23.com/).

 Students and Faculty from following courses and research projects will be presenting their work at the symposium.

 Spring 2016 SoC Symposium